Remiscan/dependency-cruiser-ts-extension/README.md

 * `dependency-cruiser-ts.graph.colorScheme`: Enables or disables dark mode.
 * `dependency-cruiser-ts.graph.direction`: Direction of the graph (left to right, top to bottom, etc.).
-* `dependency-cruiser-ts.graph.lineShapes`: Shape of the lines between nodes (whether straight or curved, whether they avoid other nodes or go though them).
+* `dependency-cruiser-ts.graph.lineShapes`: Shape of the lines between nodes (for example whether straight or curved, whether they avoid other nodes or go though them).
 * `dependency-cruiser-ts.graph.theme`: Theme used to draw the graph.